William H. Whitfield: Legacy

 This sword was once the emblem of place and caste and arbitrary rank.
 It has taken on a new significance because Captain Whitfield was true to the call of humanity, because a Japanese boy was true to his call of duty.

-In 1987 Akihito, the future Emperor of Japan, visited Fairhaven and Whitfield's grave, and Japanese visitors to the town still stop by the grave to leave gifts in tribute to Whitfield.
+In 1987, Akihito, the future Emperor of Japan, visited Fairhaven and Whitfield's grave, and Japanese visitors to the town still stop by the grave to leave gifts in tribute to Whitfield.
 A delegation from Fairhaven journeyed to Tosashimizu, Manjirō's native city, in December 1987 and signed a Sister City agreement between the two towns which in turn led to the establishment of the Whitfield-Manjiro Friendship Society.
-By 2007 Whitfield's old house on Cherry Street was in ruins and up for sale.
+By 2007, Whitfield's old house on Cherry Street was in ruins and up for sale.
 On hearing this, Japanese members of the society began raising funds to buy and renovate it as a gift to Fairhaven.
-The house, now a museum dedicated to Manjirō Nakahama and his life in Fairhaven, was officially opened on May 7, 2009, in a ceremony attended by 100 of the Japanese donors, the Japanese Consul Generals to New York and Boston, and members of the 5th and 6th generations of both the Whitfield and Nakahama families.
+The house, now a museum dedicated to Manjirō Nakahama and his life in Fairhaven, was officially opened on May 7, 2009, in a ceremony attended by 100 of the Japanese donors, the Japanese Consuls General to New York and Boston, and members of the 5th and 6th generations of both the Whitfield and Nakahama families.